-Press the electric starter button 3.
+Press start button 3.

-Press the electric starter button for a maximum of 5 seconds.
+Press the start button for a maximum of 5 seconds.
 Wait for 30 seconds before a further attempt at starting.

 At temperatures below 15 °C (60 °F), several attempts at starting may be necessary to warm-up the lithium-ion battery and thereby increase the starting power.
 During the starting process, the malfunction indicator lamp lights up.